Article IV. Judicial Branch

 - The judicial powers of the Student Government Association shall be vested in the Judicial Branch.
 The Judicial Branch shall be composed of the elected and appointed student representative(s).

-- The Judicial Branch will consist of five members: (1) Chief Justice and (4) Associate Justices.
+- The Judicial Branch will consist of five (5) members: One (1) Chief Justice and four (4) Associate Justices.

-- All Justices shall be appointed by the President and confirmed by two-thirds (2/3) vote of the Legislative Branch to serve until the end of the academic year.
+- Associate Justices shall be appointed annually by the elected Officers and confirmed by two-thirds (2/3) vote of the Legislative and Judicial Branches.

-- All Justices must have completed at least one full semester at the University of Houston-Victoria at the time of election or appointment, with the exception of transfer or graduate students.
+- All Justices must have completed at least one (1) full semester at the University of Houston-Victoria at the time of election or appointment, with the exception of freshman, transfer, or graduate students.

-- No Justice may hold his/her seat on the Assembly concurrently with a position in the Executive Board or ex officio representative seat, unless holding the role of senator, in which a student may also hold an Associate Justice position congruently with.
+- No Associate Justice may hold their seat on the assembly concurrently with a position in the Executive Board or ex officio representative seat, unless holding the role of Senator, in which a student may also hold an Associate Justice position congruently with.

 - All Justices shall be members of the student body and shall be in good academic and disciplinary standing at the time of election or appointment, and must remain in such status while serving in their position, as enumerated in the bylaws.